-We were delighted the Chancellor Rishi Sunak announced that the rise in Vehicle Excise Duty (VED) on new motorhomes would be reversed from 12 March 2020, in his March Budget.
+In his March Budget, Chancellor Rishi Sunak had already announced that the rise in Vehicle Excise Duty (VED) on new motorhomes would be reversed from 12 March 2020.

 The tax increase of up to 705% had been levied from 1 September 2019 on newly registered motorhomes and campervans fitted with the new generation, greener, more energy-efficient engines.